– By Camilla Wheeler and Sarah Johnston of Sound Archives Ngā Taonga Kōrero

 Interview with Helena Marion Barnard, 1965.

-Throughout World War I, Mrs Barnard baked hundreds of pounds of the treats which were distributed to New Zealand and other Empire soldiers through the Red Cross.
-As well as baking, she knitted socks and balaclavas for the troops and raised money to buy a motor-ambulance for the Army.
+Throughout the war, Mrs Barnard baked hundreds of pounds of the treats which were distributed to New Zealand and other Empire soldiers through the Red Cross.
+As well as baking, she knitted socks and balaclavas for the troops and raised money to buy an ambulance for the Army.

-It features photographs of Mr and Mrs Barnard in the centre, the motor ambulance at the bottom and her six sons who served in WWI around the frame, including the two who were lost: Henry, at top right and Charles, bottom left.
+It features photographs of Mr and Mrs Barnard in the centre, the ambulance at the bottom and her six sons who served in the war around the frame, including the two who were lost: Henry, at top right and Charles, bottom left.

 When World War II started in 1939, 80 year old Mrs Barnard was a widow, living in Island Bay in Wellington.
 With two sons as well as grandchildren now serving overseas, she once again tied on her apron.
 Food rationing meant it was hard for her to obtain the enormous quantities of butter and sugar needed.
 However, she managed to get a special permit from the Food Controller for extra rations and went on to make nearly a million gingernuts during the five years of this war, which she once again sent to New Zealand and other Allied troops overseas.

-Thank you to Barnard family researchers Winsome Griffin, Christine Clement and Louise Mercuri for permission to reproduce material from their websites:
+Thank you to Barnard family researchers Winsome Griffin, Christine Clement and Louise Mercuri for permission to reproduce material from their website.

-Some of SANTK’s batches of gingernuts – both Mrs Barnard-sized and regular-sized.
+Some of the gingernuts – both Mrs Barnard-sized and regular-sized.